skellis46/slipbox/map and territory.md

 - I've written so many times, "just because you say it does not make it so"
 - see also Wikipedia page on [map-territory relation](https://en.wikipedia.org/wiki/Map%E2%80%93territory_relation)
 - I'm really interested in the idea of maps as necessary abstractions.
-That any form of language is an approximation of what we wish to communicate.
+That any form of language is an approximation of what we wish to communicate (see [[the origin of the map is not the territory]] and Testa's suggestion we should remind ourselves of this every day).
 This is how we are only ever #finger-pointing-moon.
 The finger becomes a form of map, and is only ever able to point in the general direction of the moon (as territory)
 - see [[apophatic theology]] for a different take on the map -- more akin to a series of anti-maps or inverse maps.
 This is very useful for #practice-research and #finger-pointing-moon

 ---